- Home

 -

-You may obtain copies of your final dissolution judgment by visiting the Family Law Clerk's office from 8:00 a.m. to 3:30 p.m.
-Monday through Friday.
-The Family Law Clerk's office is located in the Civil and Family Law Courthouse, at 3055 Cleveland Avenue in Santa Rosa.
+Copies of a final dissolution judgment or other family law documents can be obtained by visiting the Family Law Clerk's office from 8:00 a.m. to 3:30 p.m.
+Monday through Friday at the Civil and Family Law Courthouse located at 3055 Cleveland Avenue, Santa Rosa, CA 95403.

-For copy requests made in person at the clerk’s office, payment can be taken by cash, check (payable to Superior Court), money order, cashier’s check or credit card (Visa or MasterCard only.)
-When requesting your copies in person, there is a ten page limit to same day copy requests.
-If your request is over ten pages the clerk will process your payment, issue a receipt and notify you when the request has been processed and ready for pick-up.
+For copy requests made in person at the Clerk's Office, payment can be made by cash, check (payable to Superior Court), money order, cashier's check or credit card (Visa or MasterCard only).
+When requesting copies in person, there is a ten page limit to same day copy requests.
+If the request is over ten pages, the clerk will process your payment, issue a receipt, and will call when the request has been processed and is ready for pick-up.

-Copies can also be obtained by sending a letter which indicates your name, case number, specification of what document you are requesting and if you want the copy certified or not.
+Copies can also be obtained by sending a letter to the address above with the case name, case number, specification of the document requested, and whether the document is to be certified or not.
 Certification is a stamp that declares the copy to be an exact copy of the original in the courts file.
-Please be sure to include a self-addressed stamped envelope in your request so staff can return your copies and your receipt of payment.
+Please be sure to include a self-addressed stamped envelope with the request in order to return the copies and receipt of payment.

-For copy requests made through the mail, payments can be taken by check, money order or cashier’s check only.
+For copy requests made through the mail, payments can be made by check, money order or cashier's check only.
 Please make the check payable to Superior Court.
-As you may not know the exact cost, you may indicate in the note section of the check “not to exceed ___” and list an estimated amount.
-The clerk will then fill in the amount of the check for you, as long as the amount does not exceed what you list.
-If the payment submitted does not cover the fees, your request will be returned with a request for additional funds.
+As you may not know the exact cost, you may indicate in the note section of the check "not to exceed ___" and list an estimated amount.
+The clerk will then fill in the amount of the check on your behalf, as long as the amount does not exceed what was list.
+If the payment submitted does not cover the fees, the request will be returned with a request for additional funds.

-Certification of a Judgment of Dissolution of Marriage is $15 plus there is an additional $0.50 per page fee.
-Certification of any other document is $25 plus the additional $0.50 per page fee.
+Certification of a Judgment of Dissolution of Marriage is $15 in addition to $0.50 per page (one sided, if double sided, the cost will be $1.00).
+Certification of any other document is $25 in addition to the $0.50 per page (one sided, if double sided, the cost will be $1.00).
 Copies without certification are $0.50 per page.
-You may also request an Exemplified Record or a Letter of Exemplification which is an additional $20 fee.
+You may also request an Exemplified Record or a Letter of Exemplification which is an additional $50 fee in addition to $0.50 per page (one sided, if double sided, the cost will be $1.00).

 - How do I end my marriage?